Being a blood donor

 I returned to South Africa, started practice and after a couple years there was some crisis.
 SANBS was pleading for donors; they were desperate.
 Should I go?
 The altruistic side of my personality prevailed.
 Luckily the vampires had learned a few things in the interim.
 I wasn’t standing when my finger was pricked and the atmosphere was generally a lot less frenetic.

-This is lunacy my family said and they were right.
+This is lunacy, my family said and they were right.
 Yet the stubborn streak in me was determined to get on top of this.
 Lots of people donate blood.
 Why can’t I?
 My BP would sometimes soar to unknown heights scaring both the nurse and myself.
 Really I should have stayed at home but I soldiered on.

 The reason for this outburst has been a little article in the Journal of the American Medical Association that I peruse regularly.
 In January the Red Cross which supplies 40% of the blood used in the US, said it was facing its worst shortage in more than a decade.
 On some days it could only accommodate hospitals with less than a quarter of what had been requested.

 I’m pretty confident in saying that the situation in SA is probably no different.
 Would you consider paying the vampires a little visit?
-It will be horrible most likely but I can assure you the phlebotomists are a whole lot better than than they were fifty years ago.
+It will be horrible most likely but I can assure you the phlebotomists are a whole lot better than they were fifty years ago.

 Freshly-harvested beets in a bucket.